 Swimming is not allowed on the Colorado River, so I think you have to know that before you go.

-You might find unleashed dogs here, so keep an eye on your kids if you know they have any fears of dogs.
+You might find dogs that are not on a leash, so watch your kids if they are afraid of dogs.

 And, of course, a lot of sand toys for your kids because there is nothing more interesting and fun than to build sand castles together!